 3) That he is in control of his behavior

-Please understand that if your child is bipolar you don’t “just have problems as a parent”.
+Please understand that if your child has bipolar disorder or a mood disorder, you don’t “just have problems as a parent”.
 Also, your child is not choosing to misbehave when they are around you because you are a bad parent.
-If anything your child trusts you enough to demonstrate that they are struggling.
+If anything, your child trusts you enough to demonstrate that they are struggling.

 Children exhibit challenges when the stress in their environment outweighs the skills they have.
-This is true across all diagnoses.
+This rule is valid across all diagnoses.
 So what does this mean?

 Often children use all their energy up in school and have nothing left when they come home.
-Like all of us, they feel more comfortable to be themselves around those they are closest to.
+Like all of us, they feel more comfortable being themselves around those they are closest to.
 It's important to tap into gratitude that your child is doing well in school.
-Instead many parents use this as an opportunity to blame themselves.
+Instead, many parents use this as an opportunity to blame themselves.